qu'est-ce que le Picon ?

 Sommaire

-In Alsace, there is a drink closely linked to beer.
-This drink is Picon , or bitter for some people.
-It is common in the region, but this orange-based drink does not come from Alsace.
-It's everywhere, in almost every home or restaurant, country festival or tavern.
-What if we looked at this aperitif ?
+In Alsace, there's a drink closely related to beer.
+This drink is called Picon , or bitter to some people.
+It's common in the region, but this orange-based drink isn't from Alsace.
+It's everywhere, in almost every home or restaurant, country festival, or tavern.
+What if we took a closer look at this aperitif ?

 The history of Picon